lucalista/shinestacker/README.md

 ```python
 Balance(*options)
 ```

-The module ```Balance``` accepts a correction object at constructor.
-There are four possible luminosity and color balance correctors:
+Arguments are:
-* ```LumiCorrection```: balance luminosity equally for R, G and B channels.
-It should be fine for most of the cases.
-* ```RGBCorrection```: balance luminosity separately for R, G and B channels.
-It may be needed if some but not all of the images have a undesired color dominance.
-* ```SVCorrection```: balance saturation a luminosity value in the HSV (Hue, Saturation, brightness Value) representation.
-It may be needed in cases of extreme luminosity variation that affects saturation.
-* ```LSCorrection```: balance saturation a luminosity value in the HLS (Hue, Lightness, Saturation) representation.
-It may be needed in cases of extreme luminosity variation that affects saturation.
+*```channel``` (optional, default: LUMI): channels to be balanced.
+Possible values are: ```LUMI``` (default): balance equally for R, G and B channels, should be reasonably fine for most of the cases; ```RGB```: balance luminosity separately for R, G and B channels, it may be needed if some but not all of the images have a undesired color dominance; ```HSV```: balance saturation a luminosity value in the HSV (Hue, Saturation, brightness Value) representation, it may be needed in cases of extreme luminosity variation that affects saturation; ```HLS```: balance saturation a luminosity value in the HLS (Hue, Lightness, Saturation) representation, it may be needed in cases of extreme luminosity variation that affects saturation.

-Arguments for each corrector object constructor are:
 * ```mask_size``` (optional): if specified, luminosity and color balance is only applied to pixels within a circle of radius equal to the minimum between the image width and height times ```mask_size```, i.e: 0.8 means 80% of a portrait image height.
 It may beuseful for images with vignetting, in order to remove the outer darker pixels.
 * ```i_min``` (optional): if specifies, only pixels with content greater pr equal tham ```i_min``` are used.
 It may be useful to remove black areas.
 * ```i_max``` (optional): if specifies, only pixels with content less pr equal tham ```i_max``` are used.
 It may be useful to remove white areas.
 Note that for 8-bit images ```i_max``` should be less or equal to 255, while for 16-bit images ```i_max``` should be less or equal to 65535.